 - the ability to develop effective and some nuanced lines of interpretation of these texts

-- to gain insight into the significance of cultural products and historical events in German speaking countries, evaluating these in a global context considering their impact on a variety of disciplines and world events.
+- demonstrate insight into significant cultural products and historical events in German speaking countries, evaluating these in a global context considering their impact on a variety of disciplines and world events.

-- to be able to exhibit awareness of cultural and historical differences between the culture of German-speaking countries and the student’s native culture.
+- demonstrate awareness of cultural and historical differences between the culture of German-speaking countries and the student’s native culture.

 The learning objectives for the German Studies minor above and beyond the already mentioned expected learning outcomes are (provided that students who declared a minor do study abroad for at least one semester [which the majority of students does] and that German Studies minors take most of their electives taught in German within the German Studies Program):